swing-xyz/examples/examples/swaps-sdk-nextjs-thirdweb-embedded-wallet/README.md

-# Cross-chain Swaps using the Swing SDK in Next.js
+# Cross-chain Swaps using the Swing SDK and Thirdweb's Embedded Smart Contract wallets in Next.js

 Altcoin is an example template showcasing how to use the [Swing SDK](https://developers.swing.xyz/reference/sdk) to integrate cross-chain swaps on a token website.